animist-io/whale-island/docs/top.md

 [![Build Status](https://travis-ci.org/animist-io/whale-island.svg?branch=master)](https://travis-ci.org/animist-io/whale-island) **This project is in early development.
 Under construction.**

 ## Overview
 Whale-island is a micro-computer based Ethereum client and Bluetooth beacon that connects to mobile devices via BLE server.
-Its API targets smart-contract logic about the physical location of contract participants but it also has Bluetooth endpoints to process transactions and provides general access to some web3 methods.
-Use cases for the services whale-island provides include:
+Its API targets contract logic about the physical location of contract participants but it also has Bluetooth endpoints to process transactions and provides general access to some web3 methods.
+Use cases for whale-island's services include:

 + Competitive races
 + Any game where the co-location of players is a key component.